alexeyLol/Divisors_Rust/README.md

 ![scatter](scatter.png)
 xaxis - values 0 to 1 000 000 (includes 0 because my program returns 0 here)
-yaxis - time duration, ns (nanoseconds)
+yaxis - time duration, nanosecs

 The measurements based on the algorithm in the **Rust** language.
-The scatter was made by Plotly (Python)
+The scatter was made by Plotly (Python).

 You can take a closer look in the [scatter.html](scatter.html).
 Download it, because it's too big to be shown here.